jayneelparekh/Interestingness_ICMR/README.md

 (Link for task description: http://www.multimediaeval.org/mediaeval2017/mediainterestingness/index.html).

 > The Dataset needs to be acquired by the user himself/herself.
-> We will check if we can upload the feature respresentations used by us.

 The Network Weights file (for testing system we trained) exceeds the max file size of git, thus not uploaded here.
 Weights for image subtask: https://drive.google.com/file/d/13prsjQ5FwsfHrPjkw-dXJorq6C53hd5l/view?usp=sharing